sagemath/trac_to_gh/Issue 6517.md

 CC:  bpage @mwhansen @hemmecke

 This is an update to fricas to use ecl and to update to the recent fricas release.
-The package is based on fricas-1.0.3.p0.spkg.

-The package can be downloaded here: http://www.mediafire.com/file/im5zd201mh0/fricas-1.0.7.p0.spkg

 Adam